 5. Shelley’s Crimsonwing

-Undoubtedly one of the world’s rarest birds, the Shelley’s Crimsonwing can be found on most bird-bucket lists.
+Undoubtedly one of the world’s rarest birds, Shelley’s Crimsonwing can be found on most bird-bucket lists.
 They live in a thin strip of mountains and volcanoes – known as the Albertine Rift – that borders Uganda, Rwanda and the Democratic Republic of Congo.
-Photos of these beauties in the wild are almost non-existent, in fact this is the only known photo of this elusive beauty.
+Photos of these beauties in the wild are almost non-existent, in fact, this is the only known photo of this elusive beauty.

 6. Standard-winged Nightjar

 This picturesque bird is characterised by the central flight feathers that appear during breeding season on the males.
 Raised vertically during display, it is a dream come true to see these birds during this short time span when their feathers can stretch up to 38cm in length.

 7. Short-tailed Warbler